frbelli/ClaudeSkills/Sound Design/references/synths/Elektron-Digitone-II-Complete-Reference.md

 - The currently playing row is highlighted.
 - The END row can be moved or edited like any other row.

+> [!TIP]
-> Tip: Rows can contain different tempos and track mutes, allowing smooth transitions between sections (verse, chorus, etc.).
+> > Tip: Rows can contain different tempos and track mutes, allowing smooth transitions between sections (verse, chorus, etc.).

 ---